fangwei123456/spikingjelly/docs/source/activation_based_en/classify_dvsg.rst

         def forward(self, x: torch.Tensor):
             return self.conv_fc(x)

-Therefore, we need to average the output in the time dimension to get the pulse issuing frequency, and then calculate the loss and accuracy:
+Therefore, we need to average the output in the time-step dimension to get the firing rates, and then calculate the loss and accuracy by the firing rates:

 .. code-block:: python